 Charcuterie Cure-Your-Own Workshop

 A half day workshop on the curing process.
 The workshop will be a practical session making bacon, chorizo, salami and preparing and curing meat for air drying.
-Take home your produce to amaze your friends.
-There's time to see the pigs, salami and cured meats drying and plenty of opportunity to try some too.
-The day starts at 10 with coffee and home-made cake.
+Take home some of your produce, whilse the rest will be finished here and sent on later.
+There's time to see finished products and taste them too.
+The workshop starts with coffee and home-made cake.

 We like to keep the course numbers small so everyone gets a chance to have a go and there's opportunities to ask all those burning questions.